 If you’re new to dual-sport riding, or trail riding in general, consider these basic tips:

-- Ride in a group, including at least one more experienced rider.
+- Ride in a small group, including at least one more experienced rider.

 - If you don’t have much off-road experience, consider skipping the advanced trail sections.

 - Knobby tires are mandatory.
 You may be riding what’s technically a street bike, but street rubber won’t cut it in the woods.

 - A dual-ride sport is not a race.
 Have fun and stop to take pictures.

 - Don’t skip the fun after the ride.
 Included meals, beverages and campfires are just 3 of the elements that separates these events from a simple trail ride.

 - Take the opportunity to enjoy the camaraderie of like-minded individuals and make a few new friends around the bonfire at night.